 There are a variety of risk factors for sinus drainage.
 People that are more likely to experience sinus drainage are people with a medical condition, such as cystic fibrosis or human immunodeficiency virus (HIV) / acquired immunodeficiency syndrome (AIDS), a deviated septum, or an allergic condition.
 Sinus drainage is one of the main symptoms that is related to allergies.

 Complications of Sinus Drainage

 Sinus drainage is typically not anything serious, unless it lasts for a long time.
 When sinus drainage is present for more than a week, there is a high risk for infection.
 Chronic sinusitis is the formal name for sinus drainage that lasts for longer than twelve weeks.
-Meningitis is the infection that occurs because of the inflammation and fluid around the spinal cord and brain.
+Meningitis is an infection that occurs because of the inflammation and fluid around the spinal cord and brain.
 Since you are not able to properly breathe, then you may notice that you are not able to breathe or taste things very well.
 In extreme cases, there many infections that spreads to the bones or skin.
 If infection occurs around the eye, then blindness can occur.
 Blindness in these cases may be temporary or they may be permanent.